ancfoster/Motu-Lani/README.md

 - As a user, I would like to learn how to get to Motu Lani.

-#### Competitor Analysis
-To inform the design process I conducted a competitor analysis to inform the UX decision making.

-I looked at three competing island-resort websites.
-I performed three tasks and analysed what each website did well, didn't do well and if there were any pain points.
-The three tasks were:
-1) Get a taste for the island-resort and to learn what kind of experience is offered based on how the website is presented.
-2) Look for information about the accomodation
-3) Make a booking request

 #### Wireframes

 [Desktop wireframes can be viewed here](readme_assets/desktop_wireframes.pdf)